Gabrielle Marks | Reviewed: 6/4/2025

 Do Barn Owls Migrate?

-The fact that the barn owl does not generally migrate is unfortunate when it has chosen a location that is at the time seasonally suitable, then has a harsh winter.
+The fact that the barn owl does not generally migrate is unfortunate when it has chosen a location that is seasonally suitable at the time, only to experience a harsh winter.
 These birds are not suited for extreme winter conditions.
 They have a high metabolic rate compared to body size, meaning they require more food.
 They are also not well-insulated, meaning greater body heat loss.
-So a harsh winter can mean a high mortality rate.
-[Marti]
+Therefore, a harsh winter can result in a high mortality rate.
+[14]

 Conservation Status